 Signs and symptoms of sports injuries

-The inflammatory stage is therefore the first phase of healing.
+The inflammatory stage is the first phase of healing.
 However, too much of an inflammatory response in the early stage can mean that the healing process takes longer and a return to activity is delayed.
-The sports injury treatments are intended to minimize the inflammatory phase of an injury, so that the overall healing process is accelerated.
+The sports injury treatments are intended to minimise the inflammatory phase of an injury so that the overall healing process is accelerated.

 Sports injury treatment and prevention

 The inflammatory stage typically lasts around 5 days and all treatment during this time is designed to address the cardinal signs of inflammation – pain, swelling, redness, heat and a loss of function.
 This might include RICE (Rest Ice Compression Elevation), special exercises, laser therapy, ultrasound or even acupuncture.